jaronch/ML-Diabetes-Classifier/README.md

 knn.py and naive.py house the respective functions that can be used for any nominal dataset in csv format with training and testing data. final_test.py is a program that has these algorithms classify on the Pima Indian Diabetes Dataset that has gone through 10-fold cross-validation, and prints the accuracy of classification of the algorithms to the screen.

+This project was done from scratch for uni coursework.
+The final mark was 100%.

 ## Technologies
 Project is created with:
 * python3